 The Fédération de Recherche Transports Terrestres & Mobilité [Land Transport & Mobility Research Federation] (FR3733) works to develop multidisciplinary synergies, to pool resources and personnel, to support the scientific resourcing essential to develop new and more generic knowledge, so that there is a unified response to regional, national and European calls.
 It is supported by the CNRS, the Hauts-de-France Polytechnic University, the University of Lille and Centrale Lille Institut.

-The LGCgE brings together teams of researchers from the ComUE Lille Nord de France.
+The LGCgE brings together teams of researchers.
 The laboratory offers multidisciplinary research to meet the challenges of sustainable construction, development and ecology.
 This means it responds to the issues raised by construction, sustainable development, the safety of works and infrastructure, rational energy management, protection of natural resources (especially water resources), management of contaminated sites and biodiversity.

 La Fédération de la Plasturgie et des Composites